PrimeTimeTran/next-blog/data/blog/data-structures-algorithms/dynamic-programming.md

 - notice any overlapping sub problems
 - decide what is the trivially smallest input
 - think recursively to use memoization
-- think iteratively to use Tabulation
+- think iteratively to use tabulation
-- draw a strategy first!